JoshuaWise/diseasy/README.md

   .end();
 ```

 You can make any type of request (GET, POST, DELETE, etc.), and each corresponding method returns a [superagent](https://github.com/visionmedia/superagent) request object.
+Learn about superagent requests [here](https://visionmedia.github.io/superagent/#request-basics).

 You can also access the [Gateway WebSocket API](https://discordapp.com/developers/docs/reference#gateway-websocket-api).